marktodman/voyage-vert/testing.md

 There are two known bugs, which are scheduled to be fixed in the next version:

 - For a Superuser only: when a superuser is on the Admin Panel page, the Trips navbar dropdown will display all Routes, whether these are draft or published.
 Clicking on a draft Route will display a 404 Error.
 This only occurs for a superuser and only when viewing the navbar Trips dropdown from the Admin Panel page.
 The navbar Trips dropdown does not display draft Routes for a superuser on any other page.
 This bug does not occur for authenticated users.
 A fix was not identified for this version.
 Authenticated user UX is not impacted and the site functions as expected.
 - Users are able to add more than one booking for a Trip.
-Multiple bookings does not impact site functionality or create errors, but removing the ability for a user to book the same trip twice would improve UX and the data generated from the site.
+Multiple bookings does not impact site functionality or create errors, but removing the ability for a user to express their interest in the same trip more than once would improve UX and the data generated from the site.